fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 ## 5. Decision Framework: When Do You Need Distributed Systems?

-The question isn't whether distributed systems are cool—it's whether you actually need them.
+The question isn't whether distributed systems are cool - it's whether you actually need them.
 Distributed training adds complexity, communication overhead, and cost.
 Use it when you have to, not when you want to.

 ### When Do You Need Distributed Training?